White Collar Crime Lawyers

 The crime of forgery occurs when someone makes, alters, uses, or possesses written instruments with fraudulent or deceitful intent.
 Not all written instruments warrant forgery charges, however.
 They must have legal significance and be fabricated or altered in a way that it represents itself as something it is not.
 This might include creating fake driver’s licenses and selling them, replicating someone else’s signature to access or spend funds, or signing a doctor’s name to a prescription for the purpose of getting medication.

-Contact a Minnesota white collar crime attorney at Keller Law Offices for help resolving your case.
+Contact a Minnesota white collar crime attorney at Keller Criminal Defense Attorneys for help resolving your case.

 Were You Charged with a White Collar Crime in Minnesota?

 If you have been charged with a white collar crime in Minnesota, you face the possibility of harsh sentencing and repercussions that affect your life in the short- and the long-term.
 Charges for white collar crimes pose various challenges for the accused and their attorneys.
 They frequently involve a complicated mix of electronic records, contracts, and financial documents that can be vulnerable to misinterpretation.
 Without an experienced attorney in your corner, misconstrued information could land you in prison.